belodetek/proxy-socks/README.md

 <img align="left" src="https://raw.githubusercontent.com/ab77/proxy-socks/master/assets/app-icon/png/48.png">  This [Electron](https://electronjs.org/) desktop app starts a [SOCKS server](https://github.com/mscdex/socksv5) locally on `proxyPort` and forwards an available port on a remote [Linux box](#server-config) to a locally available TCP port over [SSH](https://github.com/mscdex/ssh2).

-SOCKS clients connecting to `proxyPort` will be proxied via the remote server.
+Clients connecting to `squidPort` or `socksPort` on the machine running the app, will be tunneled to `proxyRemote` on remote server.
 Similarly, remote connections will be proxied out the local WAN interface of the machine running the app.
+It is up to you to handle incoming client connections on the remote server using HAProxy, Squid, etc.

 # instructions